Characteristics of childlike faith

 Above all things God doesn’t owe you an explanation.
 He does what he does.
 It is by faith that and his word that we know he is working things to our advantage.

-There are some things that you and I ought not take into the new year.
-There are some things that need to be shaken off before you and I enter a new season.
-If you are to better in the new year, you ought to adequately prepare for it.
-Today’s post will remind us a lesson that we often teach our children, yet have forgotten ourselves.C
+There are some things that you and I ought not to take into the new year.
+Some things need to be shaken off before you, and I enter a new season.
+You ought to prepare for the new year to do better.
+Today’s post will remind us of a lesson we often teach our children yet have forgotten.

 Childlike Faith is Relentless